 Like skeletal muscle, cardiac muscle is striated.
-It contains the same basic contractile proteins forming thick and thin filaments that are organised into sarcomeres as they are in skeletal muscle, and the same sliding filament mechanism applies.
-Cardiac muscle fibers or cardiac cells (i.e. myocytes) also contain myofibrils, a network of T-tubules, and sarcoplasmic reticulum (SR).
-Force generation and its control by Ca^{2+} are also very similar to skeletal muscle, although cardiac muscle is less dependent on the release of Ca^{2+} from the sarcoplasmic reticulum, and the mechanism of sarcoplasmic reticulum Ca^{2+} release is different (i.e., calcium-induced -calcium release).
+It contains the same basic contractile proteins forming thick and thin filaments that are NSC 203 HUMAN PHYSIOLOGY I organised into sarcomeres as they are in skeletal muscle, and the same sliding filament mechanism applies.
+Cardiac muscle fibres or cardiac cells (i.e. myocytes) also contain myofibrils, a network of T-tubules, and sarcoplasmic reticulum (SR).
+Force generation and its control by Ca2+ are also very similar to skeletal muscle, although cardiac muscle is less dependent on the release of Ca2+ from the sarcoplasmic reticulum, and the mechanism of sarcoplasmic reticulum Ca2+ release is different (i.e., calcium-induced -calcium release).

-Cardiac muscle cells are similar to type I (slow oxidative) skeletal muscle fibers.
+Cardiac muscle cells are similar to type I (slow oxidative) skeletal muscle fibres.
 Cardiac muscle cells depend primarily on oxidative phosphorylation to generate ATP.
 They are highly resistant to fatigue, but are also highly dependent on a continuous supply of oxygen.
-Cardiac muscle cells are much shorter than skeletal muscle fibers and they are sometimes branched.
+Cardiac muscle cells are much shorter than skeletal muscle fibres and they are sometimes branched.
 A typical ventricular muscle cell is roughly 100 microns long and about 20 microns in diameter.